UniversalDependencies/docs/_hy/feat/Aspect.md

 ### <a name="Prog">`Prog`</a>: progressive aspect

-The action is in progress with respect to current or a reference time.
+The action is in progress with respect to the current or a reference time.
 The converb expresses progressive aspect.

 #### Examples